 Leaf shutters expose the entire film plane at once, so all you need to do is make sure that this happens at the right time.
 Modern electronic bulbs are capable of lighting up the scene instantaneously; setting your camera on X “xenon” mode will do the trick.
 Plane shutters may also sync with your xenon flash but typically at a set speed of either 1/60th or 1/30th of a second (usually marked on cameras with red font or a flash ⚡ symbol) when the slit becomes as wide as the entire frame.
 This isn’t an issue unless you want to control the amount of ambient/non-flash light reaching your frame.

 For plane shutters (on cameras like Leica, FED, Canon SLRs, and Prakticas), you may find special flash devices that can lift the limitation of a set shutter speed.
 They are FP (flat-peak) and HSS (high-speed sync) -type.
 The first delivers a longer, controlled burst of light.
-The latter creates multiple flashes throughout the exposure (you can find HSS flashes on eBay).
+The latter creates multiple flashes throughout the exposure (you can find HSS flashes here).
 Both ensure that there’s ample illumination available, wherever the slit of the plane shutter may be relative to the film plane.

 That’s not all.
 Older bulbs would not reach their peak brightness until a few milliseconds after triggering, which required timed synchronization.
 This is what S (slow), M (medium), and F (fast) modes on some cameras are made for.
 Each would delay releasing the shutter a certain amount of time after triggering the flash.